icon-project/icon-service/docs/governance_score_api.md

 ## setStepCost

-* Sets the step costs for the specific action in SCORE.
+* Sets the step cost for a specific action of SCORE.
-* Only the owner can call this function.
+* Only the owner of the Governance SCORE can call this function.

 ### Parameters